blocknative/sdk/README.md

 ### Register a Transaction

 Now that your application is successfully connected via a websocket connection to the Blocknative backend, you can now register transactions that you would like updates for.
-Once you have initiated a transaction and have received the transaction hash, you can pass it in to the `transaction` function:
+Once you have initiated a transaction and have received the transaction hash, you can pass it in to the `transaction` function.
+The transaction function requires the `clientIndex` that is a parameter on the instantiated `blocknative` object as the first parameter.
+This is needed to make sure that the `sdk` instance gets the correct notifications.

 ```javascript
 // initiate a transaction via web3.js